smartcontractkit/chainlink-testing-framework/book/src/framework/developer_environment/overview.md

 Follow further instructions in `devenv/README.md`.

 Use `devenv/AGENTS.md` if you work with AI.
+You can also read that guide here:
+[Extending a Generated Environment](./agents.md) (handy for environments generated before `AGENTS.md` was added).

 ## Remote Environment